 Goals of TRMM established by the Science Steering Group in 1986

 1) To advance the earth science system objective of understanding the global energy and water cycles by providing distributions of rainfall and latent heating over the global Tropics.

-2) To understand the mechanisms through which changes in tropical rainfall influence global circulation and to improve ability to model these processes in order to predict global circulations and rainfall variability at monthly and longer timescales.
+2) To understand the mechanisms through which changes in tropical rainfall influence global circulation and to improve the ability to model these processes in order to predict global circulations and rainfall variability at monthly and longer timescales.

-3) To understand the mechanisms through which changes in tropical rainfall influence global circulation and to improve ability to model these processes in order to predict global circulations and rainfall variability at monthly and longer timescales.
+3) To understand the mechanisms through which changes in tropical rainfall influence global circulation and to improve the ability to model these processes in order to predict global circulations and rainfall variability at monthly and longer timescales.

-4) To provide rain and latent heating distributions to improve the initialization of models ranging from 24 hour forecasts to short-range climate variations.
+4) To provide rain and latent heating distributions to improve the initialization of models ranging from 24-hour forecasts to short-range climate variations.

 6) To help to understand the effect that rainfall has on the ocean thermohaline circulations and the structure of the upper ocean.

-7) To allow cross calibration between TRMM and other sensors with life expectancies beyond that of TRMM itself.
+7) To allow cross-calibration between TRMM and other sensors with life expectancies beyond that of TRMM itself.

 8) To evaluate the diurnal variability of tropical rainfall globally.